Epilepsy in Adults with TSC

 Some TSC Clinics follow both children and adults, so ask about the upper age limit for individuals with TSC seen at the clinic.
 The TSC Alliance encourages the TSC Clinics to include physicians knowledgeable about TSC in adults so that there is a good transition of medical care for individuals with TSC when they turn 18.
 Find a in the USA or call the TSC Alliance at 1-800-225-6872 or 301-562-9890.

 The majority of individuals with TSC will be diagnosed during childhood, most often following the onset of seizures.
-For some, the seizures will be well controlled with anti-epileptic medications that may be stable or may need to be changed and or modified over the years.
-In contrast, a large number of individuals with TSC will have intractable seizures—seizures that do not reduce in severity or frequency with the use of numerous anti-epileptic medications.
+For some, the seizures will be well controlled with anti-seizure medications that may be stable or may need to be changed and or modified over the years.
+In contrast, a large number of individuals with TSC will have intractable seizures—seizures that do not reduce in severity or frequency with the use of numerous anti-seizure medications.
 For these individuals, seizures can be an ongoing, life-long battle.
 Often, new treatments can significantly help individuals with TSC who have seizures that are not completely controlled.

 Some individuals with TSC who do not have seizures as children will begin having seizures as adults.
-Generally, the seizure type(s) experienced by adults with TSC will be more easily treated with anti-epileptic medications than childhood-onset seizures.
+Generally, the seizure type(s) experienced by adults with TSC will be more easily treated with anti-seizure medications than childhood-onset seizures.

 Occasionally, the onset of seizures will result from a buildup of pressure in the brain due to the presence of a subependymal giant cell astrocytoma (SEGA), a non-cancerous tumor that occurs in about 15% of individuals with TSC.
 Individuals with TSC often undergo magnetic resonance imaging (MRI) of the brain throughout adolescence and early adulthood (at least until the age of 21 years) to monitor for the presence and growth of a SEGA.